Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsection occt_draw_makeconnected Making the touching shapes connected

-Draw module for @ref occt_modalg_makeconnected "making the touching same-dimensional shapes connected" includes the following commands:
+Draw module for [making the touching same-dimensional shapes connected](#occt_modalg_makeconnected) includes the following commands:
 * **makeconnected** - make the input shapes connected or glued, performs material associations;
 * **cmaterialson** - returns the materials located on the requested side of a shape;
 * **cmakeperiodic** - makes the connected shape periodic in requested directions;